 Chinese-style chile oil is a staple in my kitchen.
-I’ve been making it for years and published a recipe in Asian Dumplings (2009), because if you’re going to eat Chinese-style dumplings (including Japanese gyoza, which are based on Chinese dumplings), you want the toasty, nutty heat of chile oil.
-But over the years, I’ve found other uses for chile oil, like drizzling it over feta cheese and serving it with fresh herbs and pita.
-I’ve also garnished noodle and non-noodle soups with it.
+I've been making it for years and published a recipe in Asian Dumplings (2009), because if you're going to eat Chinese-style dumplings (including Japanese gyoza, which are based on Chinese dumplings), you want the toasty, nutty heat of chile oil.
+But over the years, I've found other uses for chile oil, like drizzling it over feta cheese and serving it with fresh herbs and pita.
+I've also garnished noodles and non-noodle soups with it.

-The recipe in Asian Dumplings is awesome and never failed me.
+The recipe in Asian Dumplings is awesome and has never failed me.
 But it requires 1 cup of semi-refined Chinese peanut oil and ¼ cup dried red chile flakes.
 That can seem intimidating to many cooks (unfamiliar oil and a lot of it!).
 Plus, it may seem like too much of an ingredient commitment.
+As cookbook authors age (and maybe mature!), many revisit and revise recipes.
+They rethink and refresh past techniques because perhaps they've had new insights or observed that cooks have changed, too.

 First off, I made half batches.
 The original recipe called for a fair amount of oil that enabled you to heat the oil with a deep-fry thermometer to monitor the temperature.
 Making the recipe with ½ cup of oil involved asking cooks to wing it a bit.
 But it was okay.

-The method.
-All you have to do is heat the oil until it’s very hot and just starting to smoke.
-That’s when it’s around 400F!
-Then you slide the pan to a cool burner and let it cool for 3 to 4 minutes to where it’s between 325 to 340F.
+The simple method.
+All you have to do is heat the oil until it's very hot and just starting to smoke.
+That's when it's around 400F!
+Then you slide the pan to a cool burner and let it cool for 3 to 4 minutes to where it's between 325 to 340F.
 Then you carefully pour the hot oil into a heatproof container that contains the chile.
 Then leave it to cool and develop flavor.
 It's as simple as that.

-What oil to use.
-You can use semi-refined peanut oil sold at many Chinese markets; Lion and Globe is the go-to brand and it’s excellent.
-Or, you can blend American supermarket oils like canola with unrefined peanut oil.
+For a pleasant nuttiness, use semi-refined peanut oil sold at many Chinese markets; Lion and Globe is the go-to brand and it's excellent.
+Or, you can blend American supermarket oils like canola withunrefined peanut oil.
 Unrefined or semi-refined peanut oil is nutty and toasty.
 It lends dimension.
-Because unrefined peanut oil has lower smoking point and more intense flavor than semi-refined peanut oil, I blend it with canola (use another neutral oil, if you like).
+Because unrefined peanut oil has lower smoking point and more intense flavor than semi-refined peanut oil, I blend it with rice bran, canola or another neutral-ish oil.
+Rice bran oil has an alluring toasty flavor and it's also light in texture and viscosity.
+I would not use heavy corn oil.
+Allergic to peanuts?
+Blend sesame oil with canola.
+You can use just a neutral oil in a pinch but push yourself a tiny bit for better flavor.

 - Chanterelle, Shrimp and Chicken Dumplings